Libensemble/libensemble/README.rst

     cd libensemble/tests/regression_tests
     python test_uniform_sampling.py --comms local --nworkers 3

-The ``libensemble/tests/scaling_tests`` directory includes some examples that make use of the executor to run compiled applications.
+The ``libensemble/tests/scaling_tests`` directory includes example scripts that use the executor to run compiled applications.
 These are tested regularly on HPC systems.

-If you have the source distribution, you can download (but not install) the testing prerequisites and run the tests with::
+If you have the libEnsemble source code, you can download (but not install) the testing prerequisites and run the tests with::

     python setup.py test